-Full Time Study: Ordinarily, students shall be considered full time if they are registered for 12 hours of credit (fall, spring, and summer terms) and their programs of study meet with the approval of the departments.
+Full Time Study: Ordinarily, students shall be considered full time if they are registered for 12 hours of credit (fall, spring) or 6 hours hours of credit (summer) and their programs of study meet with the approval of the departments.
 Courses taken as an auditor may not be counted in the definition of "full-time study"; however, courses taken to remove undergraduate deficiencies for admission may be counted.